Syllabus

 Readings

 We’ll read some texts together and some in small teams.
-Nothing to buy for our class: I purchased class sets of the Young Adult novels, and other texts are available digitally in a site we’ll use called Perusall.
+I purchased class sets of the Young Adult novels, and other texts are available digitally in a site we’ll use called Perusall.
+We will purchase one text that we agree on together to use for the basis for some of our assignments (and since this text will most likely be a familiar book, you might already own it).

-Book in a Box texts (again, Kim will provide):
+Book in a Box texts (Kim will provide):

 - You Are No Longer in Trouble by Nicole Stellon O’Donnell